-There is NO EXCEPTION FOR ABSENCES.
+Attendance is mandatory.
+Therefore, there is NO EXCEPTION FOR ABSENCES.
+Absences are submitted to the Registrar's Office at the end of the course.
 Each 4 hour class is worth 4 points (1 point per class hour for attendance/participation).
 Example: arriving to class 1 hour late means receiving 3 points for that class session.
 Your attendance will be noted during each class period on an attendance sheet.
-For partial attendance, it is important to check that the correct attendance is noted on the attendance sheet, so that it is not construed as a four point absence.
+For partial attendance, it is important to check that the correct attendance is noted on the attendance sheet, so that it is not construed as a 4 point absence.